 For early walkers and cruisers, choosing a well-fitted and designed shoe can assist in helping them balance well and get used to wearing shoes more frequently and looking adorable all at the same time.
 Taking steps to ensure their first steps are towards healthy, happy feet can prevent foot problems and help ensure a lifetime of healthy development.Buy Here

 Convincing Baby to Wear Shoes: No Small “Feet”

 Our daughter has been wild and barefoot from the womb.
 We like to joke about her stubborn independence.
-And hope it serves her well in the Halls of Congress, the corporate business world, or as a NASA astronaut one day: but for now, we need a bit of compliance and for her to not be constantly barefoot.
+I hope it serves her well in the Halls of Congress, the corporate business world, or as a NASA astronaut one day, but for now, we need a bit of compliance and for her not to be constantly barefoot.

-When we first put shoes on her to complete a Christmas outfit, she was miserable.
-At a ripe 6 months of age, it seemed as though our girl was throwing a tantrum in order to get her little strappy sandals off of her precious piggies.
+She was miserable when we first put shoes on her to complete a Christmas outfit.
+At a ripe 6 months of age, it seemed our girl was throwing a tantrum to get her little strappy sandals off of her precious piggies.
 Every subsequent time we put shoes on her feet, the same result: she was not having this whole “shoe” business.
 Honestly, I was hesitant at first to buy more shoes.
 Maybe I’d just keep her in a bubble for the rest of her life.
-Anyways, as I am the anxious queen of worrying about everything.
+Anyway, as I am the anxious queen of worrying about everything.
 Also, knowing how critical good shoes are to her development and assisting in walking, I got my shipment from Pediped and set to work.

 I began by making the shoe something fun: